 - has another seizure soon after the first

 - is pregnant or has another health condition, such as diabetes or heart disease

-If someone is having a tonic-clonic seizure, the people around them can help by:
+If a person is having a tonic-clonic seizure, people around them can help by:

 - gently helping them to the floor